-Following the fall of Adam and Eve in Genesis chapter three, we find the Lord pronouncing part of His judgments against Satan who has adopted some type of serpentine form in order to seduce the First Pair:
+Following the fall of Adam and Eve in Genesis chapter three, we find the Lord pronouncing part of His judgments against Satan, who has adopted some type of serpentine form in order to seduce the First Pair.
+Consider the following verses:

 "And the LORD God said unto the serpent, Because thou hast done this, thou art cursed above all cattle, and above every beast of the field; upon thy belly shalt thou go, and dust shalt thou eat all the days of thy life: And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel."

 As I point out in other articles, whatever serpentine form Satan may have taken when he appeared to Adam and Eve, it is possible that it was not in the form of an actual snake, as most people are led to believe.
 There are those people who theorize that he may have appeared as some kind of erect bipedal being which was later doomed to crawl on his belly after the curse.
 This would seem to be consistent with the above passages.
 However, inasmuch as this present discussion is concerned, it is a minor detail.

 In the previous verses we are then told that Eve's seed will bruise Satan's head, and that Satan will bruise the heel of Eve's seed.
 It is interesting to note that this is exactly what poisonous vipers do.
 Most of them usually only strike as high as the calf of a person's leg.
 However, some time ago, I discovered that there are other verses which point to a much deeper spiritual implication contained in these words as well.
 Part of this mystery can be found in the symbolic act which was performed by Jesus on the evening of His final meal with His Disciples, just prior to His betrayal by Judas Iscariot.
 Consider the following verses: